twitter/rezolus/docs/METRICS.md

 ## Krb5kdc

 Provides telemetry to track MIT kerberos ticket requests served by the krb5kdc binary.
-This is accomplished by attaching user space probes the following
+This is accomplished by attaching user space probes to the following
 functions: finish_process_as_req, finish_dispatch_cache and process_tgs_req.
 Each function exports a call count that is broken down by the resulting [error code](https://github.com/krb5/krb5-test/blob/master/src/lib/krb5/error_tables/krb5_err.et).